Large Language Models as Automatic Annotators and Annotation Adjudicators for Fine-Grained Opinion Analysis: Experimental Setup

 \section{Experimental Setup}

-In our experiments, we used models of three different sizes: mini (~4B parameters), small (~14B parameters), and medium (~32B parameters).
-The assignment of LLMs as $\mathcal{A}_1, \mathcal{A}_1, \mathcal{A}_3$ is carried out based on the model's performance on evaluation samples and for all cases, the adjudication is performed by $\mathcal{A}_1$, which is the notation assigned to the best-performing LLM-based annotator.
+\paragraph{Model Configuration} In our experiments, we used models of three different sizes: mini (~4B parameters), small (~14B parameters), and medium (~32B parameters).
+The assignment of LLMs as $\mathcal{A}_1, \mathcal{A}_2, \mathcal{A}_3$ is carried out based on the model's performance on evaluation samples, and for all cases, the adjudication is performed by $\mathcal{A}_1$, which is the notation assigned to the best-performing LLM-based annotator.

+We evaluate the pipeline across three model scales: \textbf{Mini}, \textbf{Small}, and \textbf{Med}(Medium).
+Within each scale, we consider three distinct LLMs (see Table \ref{tab:tdatasets}).
+For each model, we first identify its optimal configuration by validating performance at $k \in \{5, 10, 15\}$ on the $D_2$ split.
+The models are then ranked as $\mathcal{A}_1, \mathcal{A}_2, \text{ and } \mathcal{A}_3$ based on these $F_1$ validation scores. \footnote{dspy artefacts: \url{https://github.com/ANON-1331/anon-repo-annotation-opinion}}

+The LLM assigned to $\mathcal{A}_1$ is also selected for the adjudication stage because of its demonstrated efficacy on the annotation task.
+The adjudication process is analogous to appointing a high-performing human annotator as adjudicator \citep{annotation_science_2010}.
+To achieve this, we train a separate DSPy program and then optimise via MIPROv2, obtaining $\mathcal{A}\text{dj}$.
+This two-stage approach ensures that, while the redundant annotations are generated by a diverse ensemble, the final synthesis is performed by the most capable model in the tier, using a prompt specifically optimised to resolve inter-model disagreements.
+However, while distinct pipelines with different DSPy programs are utilised, this selection criterion for adjudication might introduce cases of self-selection bias, mirroring the inherent challenges of the traditional annotation-adjudication design that motivated our architecture.

-Each experiment was run on a single Nvidia A40 GPU, with vLLM \cite{kwon_vllm_2023} used to serve each model through the various steps of our pipeline, as required by DSPy for OpenAI-compliant API access.
+\paragraph{Hardware Usage} Each experiment was run on a single Nvidia A40 GPU, with vLLM \citep{kwon_vllm_2023} used to serve each model through the various steps of our pipeline, as required by DSPy for OpenAI-compliant API access.
 We keep the LLM hyperparameters constant across all models.
-The temperature is set to 0.0 to ensure the most deterministic generation.
 The model's context window determines the input sequence length, and the generated sequence's output length is set to 16384.
-Since the objective of the experiments is to conduct annotations using LLMs' common-sense understanding, we do not use the training data.
-We use half of the small evaluation set provided for DSPy prompt optimisation to generate prompts with 5, 10, and 15 ICL examples, then use the remaining evaluation set examples to select the best-performing DSPy-wrapped prompt for annotating the test split.

-We evaluate the performance of multiple LLM-based annotation models on the ASTE and ACOS tasks using standard exact match metrics.
-For each dataset, we report precision (P), recall (R), and F1-score across different data splits or subsets, labelled as Mini, Small, and Med.
+The pipeline performs inference-time adaptation at temperature 0, individual runs are near-deterministic; we therefore rely on consistency across model scales, tasks, and datasets, together with the paired bootstrap tests of Appendix~\ref{sec:significance}.